pattonjp/fake_time/README.md

 ## Usage

+From console
-From console run rake console to test
+    $ rake console to test

     YNot.add_minutes string_time, minutes

 where string_time is in the format "[H]H:MM {AM|PM}"

 and minutes is an integer